faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

 }
 ```

-Here is the `viewDidLoad` code which calls it:
+Here is the `viewDidLoad` code that calls it:
 ```
 - (void)viewDidLoad
 {